Selecting a language will automatically trigger the translation of the page content.

 Severance benefits exempted in full

-Retirement and early retirement allowances shall be fully exempt in the following cases:
+Retirement and early retirement allowances are fully exempt in the following cases:

 Who can help me?